afferenslucem/ursus-utilus-collections/docs/querring-methods.md

 ## skipLast

-Method signature: `skipLast(shouldSkip: number) : ICollection<T>`.
+Method signature: `skipLast(shouldSkip: number) : Isequence<T>`.

-Returns a new collection that contains the elements from source with the last `shouldSkip` elements of the source collection omitted.
+Returns a new sequence that contains the elements from source with the last `shouldSkip` elements of the source sequence omitted.

 ```typescript
 const skipped = _([1, 2, 3, 4, 5]).skipLast(3).toArray();